An Optimal Design Framework for Lasso Sign Recovery: Exact Local Optimality Criteria

-Local optimal designs exploit knowledge about $\mathcal{A}$ by completely confounding the columns of the inactive factors with the intercept, making $P(I_\lambda \, | \, \F, \, \betavec)=1$.
-Finding the local optimal design then only considers $\X_\mathcal{A}$ and the probability of the $S_\lambda$ event(s).
-A design influences the probability of this event through $\uvec$'s mean vector and covariance matrix.
+Optimal designs for criteria with perfect knowledge about $\mathcal{A}$ completely confound the columns of the inactive factors with the intercept, making $P(I_\lambda \, | \, \C, \, \zvec)=1$.
+Finding the optimal design, which may originally have been supersaturated, then reduces to finding a full column rank matrix $\X_\mathcal{A}$ that maximizes probability of the $S_\lambda$ event(s).